 Options Description Hardware locked The write protection switch (DIP switch) for hardware locking is activated on the ${\rm I/O}$ electronic module.
 This prevents write access to the parameters .
 Temporarily locked Write access to the parameters is temporarily locked on account of internal processes running in the device (e.g. data upload/download, reset etc.).
 Once the internal processing has been completed, the parameters can be changed once again.

 11.2 Adjusting the operating language

 Petailed information:

-- For information on the operating languages supported by the measuring device → 🖺 127
+- To configure the operating language → 🗎 62 - For information on the operating languages supported by the measuring device → 🖺 131

 11.3 Configuring the display

 Detailed information: